DrowningSpectre/Project_AVRDude/ReadMe.md

    8. `-B %clk`: Dynamically adjusts the serial communication bit rate according to the chip clock frequency. %clk stands for the chip clock.

-   9. `-C C:\Programming\avrdude-v7.2-windows-x64\avrdude.conf`: Specifies the configuration file for Avrdude.
+   9. `-C Tools\avrdude\avrdude.conf`: Specifies the configuration file for Avrdude.
 This file contains various settings and configurations.

    10. `-P usb`: Specifies the communication port for the programmer.
 Here, it is the USB port.